 The Southeast Climate Adaptation Science Center is part of a network of nine Climate Adaptation Science Centers managed by the U.S. Geological Survey National Climate Adaptation Science Center.
 Our mission is to deliver science to help fish, wildlife, water, land, and people adapt to a changing climate.

-North Carolina State University acts as the host institution for the Southeast Climate Adaptation Science Center, providing organizational leadership to implement the CASC mission through capacity building, project management, communications, partnership development, and connections with scientific capabilities in the region.
-The mission is implemented through collaborative partnerships among USGS, natural resource management organizations, and academic institutions.
+North Carolina State University is the host institution for the Southeast Climate Adaptation Science Center, providing organizational leadership to implement the CASC mission through capacity building, project management, communications, partnership development, and connections with scientific capabilities in the region.
+The mission is implemented through collaborative partnerships among USGS, natural and cultural resource management organizations, and academic institutions.
 SE CASC is part of a national network of nine regional CASCs along with a USGS national managing entity.

 - Auburn University (Karen McNeal)

 - Duke University (Lydia Olander)

 - Savannah State University (Dwight Ebanks)